triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 > [TensorRT-LLM][INFO] Refreshed the MPI local session
 ```

-## Serving with Triton
+### Serving with Triton

-The last step is to create a Triton readable model.
+The last step is to create a Triton readable model and serve it.
 You can find a template of a model that uses inflight batching in
 [tensorrtllm_backend/all_models/inflight_batcher_llm](https://github.com/triton-inference-server/tensorrtllm_backend/tree/main/all_models/inflight_batcher_llm).
 To run EAGLE model, you will need to:

 1. Copy over the inflight batcher models repository